 Dispatch from Florence (in the Times of Coronavirus)

-Our colleague Helen Glave, Untours on-site staff in Florence, shared this update with us this week from Florence, where residents are under Red Zone restrictions to contain the spread of COVID-19 in Italy.
+Our colleague Helen Glave, UnTours on-site staff in Florence, shared this update with us this week from Florence, where residents are under Red Zone restrictions to contain the spread of COVID-19 in Italy.

 It was really lovely to get your heart-warming message.
 For many people it is a period of great anxiety as regards both health and livelihood and to know that we have the support of others makes a difference.
 Today it was encouraging to hear the President of the European Commission say “We are all Italians.”